⚠ Before you head to the water check the latest COVID-19 updates. We encourage you to follow CDC recommendations.

-The first step in learning how to fish is learning how to cast.
+The first step in learning how to catch fish is learning how to cast.
 Each of these techniques takes a bit of practice.
-Practice, whether in your backyard or the neighborhood park, will make casting second nature, if you give it some time.
+Practice, whether in your backyard or the neighborhood park, will make reel casting second nature, if you give it some time.

 - Hook the line with your forefinger, and open the bail, continuing to hold the line.

 - Pull the rod tip back so the tip sweeps over your dominant shoulder, and then bring it forward swiftly pointing the rod tip at your target.
 As the rod comes forward of your shoulder release the line with your finger so the weight of the lure pulls line off the reel.